-To solve these challenges, Dentegra implemented a hybrid cloud architecture using AWS and dynamic data platform that allowed them to collect data from their production applications and applied masking to protect confidential information.
+To solve these challenges, Dentegra implemented a hybrid cloud architecture using AWS and data platform that allowed them to collect data from their production applications and applied masking to protect confidential information.
 The masked data was replicated into AWS, and from their cloud-based instance, teams were able to instantly provision virtual, space-efficient data copies to dev/test environments running on AWS Elastic Compute Cloud (EC2) instances, which dramatically decreased storage requirements.

 As a result, teams were able to move data into the cloud in just a few hours from the original 8-week timeline.
 Dentegra was able to easily deliver new virtual data copies to a team of over 200 developers in just minutes with fresh, secure data available in the cloud.
 Through this platform-based approach and in concert with AWS, Dentegra was able to bring greater scalability and speed to development for their teams.